indeskyz/Leap-EventTicketing/README.md

 - SQLite is used as the primary relational data store.

 - Redis has been configured but not yet implemented (caching layer planned).
-App was constructed with the thought of it being the base layer for the project inside of Caching.md
+App was constructed with the thought of it being the base layer for the project inside of Caching.md.
+You can test the cache endpoint that is provided, just be sure to uncomment the `Caching Layer` block inside of Program.cs!

 - All services should be extensible with interfaces and base classes to support future growth.